wevote/WeVoteCordova/docs/MakingAniOSrelease.md

 # Making an iOS release

 1. After testing,and making your React changes in the WebApp, check in those changes and prepare (ideally) to build from a fully up-to-date WebApp develop.
+Compile the WebApp with `npm run buildCordova` to build a single bundle.js with all of the lazy loading removed.

-1. Your WebApp config.js, should look like this:
+2. Your WebApp config.js, should look like this:
     ```
     module.exports = {
       WE_VOTE_URL_PROTOCOL: "https://",  // "http://" for local dev or "https://" for live server